arb/celebrate/README.md

 ### `Segments`

-An enum containing all the segments of `req` objects that celebrate *can* valiate against.
+An enum containing all the segments of `req` objects that celebrate *can* validate against.

 ```js
 {